christianalfoni/cerebral-docs-POC/docs/tutorial_introduction.md

 Requirements for this tutorial is that you have [Node](https://nodejs.org/en/) version 5 or higher installed.
 You would definitely benefit from a fresh cup of coffee or a beer as well, ready to learn something new :)

 This tutorial will take you through the core concepts of Cerebral.

+## Step 1
 To get started you will need to clone the cerebral Github repository.
 To do so you need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, or the [Github desktop](https://desktop.github.com/) client.
 Now clone the repo to a folder on your computer, either by command line:

 `git clone https://github.com/cerebral/cerebral.git`

 or using the desktop application.

+## Step 2
 Then go to directory **cerebral/docs/tutorial** and run the command:

 `npm install`

-**Alpha Note**.
+## Step 3 (Alpha note)
 During the alpha you also need to do the following after the install:

 `npm install cerebral@next function-tree@next cerebral-provider-http@next cerebral-router@next`

 This may take a little while and does **not** mean that Cerebral is a huge download.
 In fact Cerebral as a production build is very small compared to other popular frameworks.

+## The features
 Our Goal now is to go through some concepts and show off the features of Cerebral:

 - **Controller**